Bandwidth Parameterized by Cluster Vertex Deletion Number: Introduction

 \section{Introduction}

-Given an undirected graph $G$ and an integer $b$, \BW{} asks whether there exists a bijection $\pi : V(G) \rightarrow \braces{1, \ldots, |V(G)|}$ of the vertices of $G$ (called an \emph{ordering}) such that $\max_{\{u,v\} \in E(G)} \abs{\pi(u) - \pi(v)} \leq b$.
-The main motivation behind its study dates back to over half a century: a closely related problem in the field of matrix theory was first studied in the 1950's, while in the 1960's it was formulated as a graph problem, finding applications in minimizing (average) absolute error in codes, and has been extensively studied ever since~\cite{jgt/ChinnCDG82,tcs/CyganP10,dam/CyganP12,talg/CyganP12,tcs/FurerGK13,Harper64}.
+Given an undirected graph $G$ and an integer $b$, {\BW} asks whether there exists a bijection $\pi \colon V(G) \to \{ 1, \ldots, |V(G)| \}$ of the vertices of $G$ (called an \emph{ordering}) such that $\max_{\{u,v\} \in E(G)} \abs{\pi(u) - \pi(v)} \leq b$.
+The main motivation behind its study dates back to over half a century; a closely related problem in the field of matrix theory was first studied in the 1950's, while in the 1960's it was formulated as a graph problem, finding applications in minimizing (average) absolute error in codes, and has been extensively studied ever since~\cite{jgt/ChinnCDG82,tcs/CyganP10,dam/CyganP12,talg/CyganP12,jcss/DubeyFU11,algorithmica/FeigeT09,tcs/FurerGK13,jal/Gupta01,Harper64}.

-\BW{} is long known to be NP-complete~\cite{jgt/ChinnCDG82,Papadimitriou76}; as a matter of fact, it remains NP-complete even on very restricted classes of graphs, such as trees of maximum degree 3~\cite{GareyGJK78}, caterpillars of hair length 3~\cite{Burhardk86} and cyclic caterpillars of hair length 1~\cite{tcs/Muradian03}.
-Considering these NP-hardness results, in this paper we focus on the parameterized complexity of \BW.
-When parameterized by the natural parameter $b$, \BW{} is known to be in XP~\cite{jal/GurariS84,siammax/Saxe80}, whilst it is W[$t$]-hard for all positive integers $t$, even when the input graph is a tree~\cite{wg/Bodlaender21,stoc/BodlaenderFH94}.
-In fact, \BW{} cannot be solved in time $f(b)n^{o(b)}$ even on trees of pathwidth at most two, unless the Exponential Time Hypothesis fails~\cite{icalp/DregiL14}.
-Regarding structural parameterizations, the previously mentioned results imply that \BW{} is para-NP-complete when parameterized by the pathwidth or the treewidth plus the maximum degree of the input graph; the latter implies NP-completeness also on graphs of constant tree-cut width~\cite{siamdm/GanianKS22}.
-Moreover, it is known to be W[1]-hard parameterized by the treedepth of the input graph~\cite{tcs/GimaHKKO22}.
-In contrast, the problem does become fixed-parameter tractable (FPT) when parameterized by the vertex cover number~\cite{isaac/FellowsLMRS08}, the neighborhood diversity~\cite{mthesis/Bakken18}, or the max leaf number~\cite{mst/FellowsLMMRS09} of the input graph.
+{\BW} is long known to be NP-complete~\cite{jgt/ChinnCDG82,Papadimitriou76}; as a matter of fact, that is the case even on very restricted classes of graphs, such as trees of maximum degree 3~\cite{GareyGJK78}, caterpillars of hair length 3~\cite{Burhardk86}, and cyclic caterpillars of hair length 1~\cite{tcs/Muradian03}.
+Considering these NP-hardness results, in this paper we focus on the problem's parameterized complexity.
+When parameterized by the natural parameter $b$, {\BW} is known to be in XP~\cite{jal/GurariS84,siammax/Saxe80}, whilst it is XNLP-complete even when the input graph is a tree~\cite{wg/Bodlaender21,iandc/BodlaenderGNS24}, which implies W[$t$]-hardness for all positive integers $t$.
+In fact, {\BW} cannot be solved in time $f(b)n^{o(b)}$ even on trees of pathwidth at most two unless the Exponential Time Hypothesis fails~\cite{icalp/DregiL14}, rendering the known $2^{\bO(b)} n^{b+1}$ algorithm essentially optimal~\cite{siammax/Saxe80}.
+Regarding structural parameterizations, the previously mentioned results imply that {\BW} is para-NP-complete when parameterized by the pathwidth or the treewidth plus the maximum degree of the input graph; the latter implies NP-completeness also on graphs of constant tree-cut width~\cite{siamdm/GanianKS22}.
+Moreover, it is known to be W[1]-hard parameterized by the tree-depth of the input graph~\cite{tcs/GimaHKKO22}.
+In contrast, the problem does become fixed-parameter tractable (FPT) when parameterized by the vertex cover number~\cite{isaac/FellowsLMRS08}, the neighborhood diversity~\cite{mthesis/Bakken18}, or the max-leaf number~\cite{mst/FellowsLMMRS09}.